Ian Bradley (naval officer): Early career

+Later career

 After continued sea service Bradley was given the important post of Executive Officer (second in command) for the new frigate Canterbury, then building in the UK.
 He was XO of HMNZS Canterbury from 1971 to 1973, where his reputation as a sailors' leader was cemented.
 One Rating recalled "He was an inspirational officer who at times ate in the junior rates mess, allowed more casual clothes for sailors proceeding ashore in civvies, and introduced the beer bar and bbq on the flight deck for all officers and ratings."

 Promoted to the rank of Commander in 1973 Bradley completed periods of shore duty, including the Joint Services Staff Course in Australia.
 He also took a B.Com and Master of Public Policy.
 His private life was also marked by various affairs, including with now-deceased Dominion journalist Helen Paske.
 He was appointed to the command of HMNZS Waikato in 1977, and as Captain, Eleventh Frigate Squadron.
 The title 'Captain F11' was passed to the senior CO of our four frigates.
 His command of Waikato included the dramatic rescue of an ill Russian Seaman from a Soviet trawler south of Stewart Island (the helicopter crew were awarded bravery medals).

-In his book 'Don't Rock the Boat' Bradley has left a detailed account of Waikato's diplomatic and representational role during what were high-profile port visits.
-In Vancouver he developed a relationship with a young Canadian Forces bandswoman.
-Although the age difference ultimately ended their romance, Bradley wrote later that if he had married her maybe the events that ended his career would not have occurred.
+In his book Don't Rock the Boat, Bradley gives a detailed account of Waikato's diplomatic and representational role during what were high-profile port visits.

 In 1979, Bradley was appointed as Chief of Staff to the Commodore Auckland in the rank of Temporary Captain, with the responsibility of reorganising the Command Support Organisation.
 He initiated several innovative ideas, and he was appointed to command the new organisation on its inception in 1980.

 Bradley left Auckland one weekend for social reasons and was subsequently accused of abandonment of his command and deserting his post.
 The Chief of Naval Staff of the time saw that as deserving punishment.
 Bradley was demoted to his substantive rank of commander and allocated an office without a function and, proud and determined to the end, recognised he had effectively been relieved from the Navy and resigned from the RNZN.